• Home

 A 9 to 6 job often becomes highly dysfunctional when you have to make major sacrifices of time, hobbies, family, and friends.
 You long to go out and explore your hobbies to keep your mind away from work.
 And one way to do that is by going fishing with your friends.
 Most people associate fishing as a getaway from their robotic lives that only involve waking up, going to the office, coming back to sleep, and repeating the cycle every day.

-The calmness of the ocean makes you forget the complicated office-life for a while.
-It fills your mind with one objective only: to catch lots and lots of fishes.
+The calmness of the ocean makes you forget the complicated office life for a while.
+It fills your mind with one objective only: to catch lots and lots of fish.

 Understanding Tautog Fishing